 Once the teeth fit together, spread petroleum jelly over the filling with your finger.
 Petroleum jelly will protect the filling from water and saliva for at least an hour while the filling fully hardens.
 Take out all the cotton.

-After you have finished placing the filling, explain to the person how to take care of it, and clean your instruments.
-See page 151.
+After you have finished placing the filling, explain to the person how to take care of it.
+Clean and disinfect your instruments.
+See pages 87 and 89.